lalbornoz/PuTTie/PuTTie/README.md

-engineered such as to minimise the amount and quality of changes required to the actual PuTTY ~~pigsty~~ ~~incoherent heap of rotten, fermenting bat manure~~ source code, yet without sacrificing in range of features or the quality of their implementation.
+engineered such as to minimise the amount and quality of changes required to the actual PuTTY ~~pigsty~~ ~~incoherent heap of rotten, fermenting bat manure~~ source code, yet without sacrificing in range of features or the lack of quality of their implementation.

 This is additionally required as PuTTY's upstream is ~~an insecure, socially inept, belligerent, obstinate, covetous arsehole~~ particularly hostile to